xcube-dev/xcube-gen-bc/README.md

 # xcube-gen-bc

-This is a plugin for xcube which can be used for processing inputdata provided by RBINS.
+This is a plugin for xcube which can be used for processing inputdata provided by BC.
 With xcube-gen-bc all features of xcube can be used.
 In order to use the xcube-gen-bc you need to install xcube first: